CivicActions/security-policy/tools.md

 ## Keep Your Systems Up-to-date

 One of the best ways to protect yourself from being hacked (other than via a social engineering pathway) is to keep your software on your computers and phones up-to-date.
-Sometimes you may reasonably want to wait for a .1 or .2 release before updating, but don’t get far behind.
+Sometimes you may reasonably want to wait for a .1 or .2 release before updating after a new major release, but don’t get far behind.

+## Disk Encryption and Storage Management

+Most modern disks (and SSDs) have self-encrypting drive (SED) technology built in.
+CivicActions highly recommends SSDs for their increased speed and the hardware-based encryption (self-encrypting drive or "SED" technology) that will protect the drive when the machine is off.
+This is particularly important for laptops that can be easily stolen.
+When you buy a new disk or configure a new laptop, turn on the disk encryption.
+Some of CivicActions' clients will demand it.

-## Backups
+### Backups

 With more work captured in the cloud by Slack, Gmail, Google Drive, GitHub, etc. there is less that needs to be backed up.
 But you won't know what you'll miss until your system doesn't boot up because of an unrecoverable hard drive (or SSD) error.
 At the least, back up your security keys and personal preferences directories, such as (examples in GNU/Linux):